Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 9. **Reward (Seizing The Sword)**<br>
 Episodes: 17

-	- Alex allows Makkusu to compete with BluNet

-		Alex has been newly elected as the Chief of BluNet
+	- Alex has been newly elected as the Chief of BluNet

+	- Alex tells the NRA that both Citizens and Cybervators has taken a liking to Makkusu and that their no telling how they might respond if they don't let him compete.
+They discuss the possibility of angering the citizens if they don't let him compete citing the decrease in ReNet stock as an example.

+	- Alex allows Makkusu to compete with BluNet or offers up Kassiea/Xenos' hub allowing Makkusu to compete

-	- Makkusu uses his tech to compete
+	- Makkusu uses his tech to compete in the CNS championships

 	- Makkusu's team is formed